Slavery and human trafficking statement

 • Evaluate specifications and tenders with appropriate weight given to modern slavery points,

-• Encourage suppliers and contractors to take their own action and understand their obligations to the new requirements.
+• Encourage suppliers and contractors to take their own action and understand their obligations to the requirements.

 Trust staff must: